 The Association of Certified Fraud Examiners (ACFE) accepts Continuing Professional Education (CPE) credits from other organizations and institutions.
 For full details on the documentation and information required, click each title to expand the section.

-College Course Credit
+College or University Course Credit (Unlimited)

 - The individual must pass a final examination to receive CPE credit.